Nihalmannath/Nihalmannath/README.md

 ## Hi there 👋
-Architect by experience, with a natural draw toward coding—now quietly seeking the balance where both passions meet.
+Architect by experience, with a natural draw toward coding now quietly seeking the balance where both passions meet.

 ### Designing with Intelligence
-Curious about how intuition and algorithms can co-author architecture — letting buildings learn, adapt, and evolve.
+Curious about how intuition and algorithms can co-author architecture,letting buildings learn, adapt, and evolve.

 ### Mapping Invisible Cities
-Drawn to the hidden patterns of urban life — networks, flows, behaviors — and how data can reveal them.
+Drawn to the hidden patterns of urban life — networks, flows, behaviors, and how data can reveal them.

 ### Giving Tools a Brain
 Not just using software — but embedding reasoning, learning, and conversation into the design pipeline.